tomsun/ionic-iris-playback-example/README.md

    XCode project in `./platforms/ios/`

+4. If you want to try the native player (optional), install [cordova-plugin-bambuser](https://github.com/bambuser/cordova-plugin-bambuser) with `ionic cordova plugin add cordova-plugin-bambuser@0.9.1`

-4. Run `ionic cordova prepare` after each change to the HTML5 parts of your hybrid app, i.e. the files in `./src/`.
+5. Run `ionic cordova prepare` after each change to the HTML5 parts of your hybrid app, i.e. the files in `./src/`.

 This outputs optimized JavaScript and CSS bundles into `./platforms/*/www/`

-5. Build the native app
+6. Build the native app

    a) Open the project in `./platforms/android` with Android Studio to build an Android app.